wechao18/Efficient-alpr-unconstrained/README.md

 ## Requirements

-In order to easily run the code, ,you must be compiled darknet、RoIAlign(for pytorch 1.0) and Corner_Pooling.
+In order to easily run the code, you must be compiled darknet、RoIAlign(for pytorch 1.0) and Corner_Pooling.
 To build Darknet just type "make" in "darknet" folder,  RoIAlign and Corner_Pooling need to be installed

 ```shellscript